-- c) Support the delivery of existing sites with planning permission. - d) Review existing employment sites and allocations in the District in the Allocations Development Plan Document and confirm a portfolio of sustainable sites, of the right quality and at the right time, to meet any identified shortfalls in future need.
-A criterion based assessment will be used to review sites including accessibility tests, policy factors, market attractiveness, sustainable development and strategic planning factors. - e) Designate 'Key Employment Areas (KEA's)' in Market Harborough, Key and Rural Centres and protect them from changes of use which may limit future business development.
-Criteria used to determine such sites will be identified in the Allocations DPD and may include; - Location and accessibility by means of sustainable transport - Size, age and condition - Performance and importance to the District's supply. - f) Support proposals to renew or upgrade the environment of employment areas not identified as 'Key Employment Areas' for continued employment use or in some cases alternative, mixed or non employment uses where, based on an up to date assessment of employment land needs it is not detrimental to the overall level of employment provision in the district.
-Criteria will be identified in the Allocations DPD and may include consideration of; - Appropriate evidence to substantiate proposal - The net reduction in jobs - Amenity and character of adjoining land and the potential for further loss of adjoining land - The relocation or expansion needs of the current activity on the site. - g) Support employment development within the countryside only where it; contributes to the retention and viability of rural services or land based businesses, aids farm diversification, or re-uses vacant / derelict buildings worthy of retention. - h) Support new enterprise by working with partners to; deliver an Innovation Centre in Market Harborough, encourage the provision of starter units through the conversion of older premises and as part of larger employment developments and by supporting home-working. - i) Recognise the role of Bruntingthorpe Proving Ground and Industrial Estate in providing for research and local business, taking into account its unique rural location.
-Support proposals to renew premises and upgrade the environment of the main employment area including: - Conversion of premises to provide starter units or meet local needs - improve the physical fabric and appearance of existing buildings - improve access, parking and servicing facilities - Landscaping and tree planting
+- a) Support employment development which strengthens Market Harborough's role as the principal town within the District and reinforces the strategy for settlements as set out in Policy CS1 and the Policies for Places CS13 CS17. - b) Support the delivery of existing sites with planning permission. - c) Review existing employment sites and allocations in the District in the Allocations Development Plan Document and confirm a portfolio of sustainable sites, of the right quality and at the right time, to meet any identified shortfalls in future need.
+A criterion based assessment will be used to review sites including accessibility tests, policy factors, market attractiveness, sustainable development and strategic planning factors.

+- d) Designate 'Key Employment Areas (KEA's)' in Market Harborough, Key and Rural Centres and protect them from changes of use which may limit future business development.
+Criteria used to determine such sites will be identified in the Allocations DPD and may include: - Location and accessibility by means of sustainable transport - Size, age and condition - Performance and importance to the District's supply. - e) Support proposals to renew or upgrade the environment of employment areas not identified as 'Key Employment Areas' for continued employment use or in some cases alternative, mixed or non employment uses where, based on an up to date assessment of employment land needs it is not detrimental to the overall level of employment provision in the district.
+Criteria will be identified in the Allocations DPD and may include consideration of: - Appropriate evidence to substantiate proposal; - The net reduction in jobs; - Amenity and character of adjoining land and the potential for further loss of adjoining land; - The relocation or expansion needs of the current activity on the site. - f) Support employment development within the countryside, beyond towns and villages, only where it; contributes to the retention and viability of rural services or land based businesses, aids farm diversification, or promotes the conversion and re-use of appropriately located and suitable constructed existing buildings (particularly those adjacent to or closely related to towns and villages). - g) Support new enterprise by working with partners to; deliver an Innovation Centre in Market Harborough, encourage the provision of starter units through the conversion of older premises and as part of larger employment developments and by supporting home-working.